Fellowship Details & Requirements

 - Fellows are expected to see as many new patients as possible during their outpatient rotation and are responsible for dictating the PME (primary medical evaluations) on those that they have seen on the same day that patient is seen.

 - During the leukemia/lymphoma and procedure rotations, the fellow is expected to be proficient with bone marrow aspirates and biopsies, lumbar punctures and intrathecal chemotherapy administration.
-Procedures are required to be logged into the New Innovations system.
-Please don’t forget to record the supervising faculty for your procedure.
+All procedures are logged and submitted to the accreditation board for future career placement.

 Continuity Clinic

-Throughout the entire training fellows form very close relationships with patients, families, and the comprehensive clinical teams.
+Throughout the entirety of training, fellows form very close relationships with their patients, families, and the comprehensive clinical teams.
 They serve an integral role in the care of our patients.

-At the MD Anderson Children’s Cancer Hospital Campus fellows participate on on-call duties as a part of their educational experience and enhancement.
-These calls are structured with concepts of ‘back to bedside’ as per ACGME (Accreditation Council of Graduate Medical Education) mission and with the goal of poising fellows to step into the role of clinical leader.
+Fellows participate in on-call duties as a part of their educational experience.
+These calls are structured with concepts of ‘back to bedside’ as per ACGME's mission with the goal of preparing fellows to step into a clinical leader role.

 Additional Track: Clinical Research Training and Masters in Clinical Research